 During the startup phase vacation plans often get scuttled for financial reasons.
-This is the bootstrapping phase of business ownership.
+These are the bootstrapping months (or years) of business ownership.
 Budgets are tight both in and outside of the business.
 Even if you can afford to take a vacation during this stage, the priorities are to conserve cash and focus all of your time and energy on turning a profit.

 You skip vacations during these years.

 Stage Two: Physical

 Once the startup phase is in the rearview mirror, your business enters the survival and growth stage.
 At this point your reasons for not taking a vacation go from financial to physical.
 While your business is perking along nicely, your presence is still required for it to run smoothly.
-At this stage your business is experiencing some serious growing pains that probably revolve around the need to hire good managers and delegate.
-You feel the tension between profitability and sanity: the former takes a hit if you hire management to help run the business, but the latter will suffer if you don’t.
+The business is experiencing some serious growing pains that probably revolve around your unwillingness to a) hire senior management, and b) delegate.
+You feel the tension between profitability and sanity.
+The former takes a hit if you hire talent to help run the business, but the latter will suffer if you don’t.

-You manage to take vacations during these years, but they are constantly interrupted by Emails and phone calls.
+You manage to take vacations during these years, but you can’t truly unplug from the business.

 Stage Three: Mental

 Even as the business reaches maturity, some owners still have trouble taking extended time off.
 With the first two excuses off the table, vacations now represent a mental challenge.
-Your identity and daily rhythms are so intertwined with your business that it’s just too hard to mentally “check out” and take a two-week vacation.
-This is often the time when marriages have been stretched to the breaking point, regrets about missed birthdays and soccer games begin to set in, and health issues can surface.
+Your identity and daily rhythms are so intertwined with your business that it’s just too hard to mentally “check out” and take a vacation.
+This is often the time when marriages have been stretched to the breaking point, regrets about missed birthdays and soccer games begin to set in, and health issues begin to surface.